With usability at the heart of each design Amy Shennan Pates creates her hand made pottery from her home studio in Aberdeenshire, Scotland.

 A few of my designs include characters of animals which I study and observed in their natural environment.

 After graduating I studied further under Jenny Mackenzie Ross of Northshore Pottery and as a graduate in residence back at Grays School of Art.
-Now I specialise in creating wheel thrown tableware and vases for everyday use.
+Now I specialise in creating wheel thrown tableware and vases.
 I enjoy the freedom that comes with throwing; making the walls of the pieces smooth or with thick throwing rings, easily changing shapes and sizes to meet customer needs.
 My throwing style and ability is always growing and I mix all my own glazes as I experiment with glaze technology so my designs are ever-expanding.

 A sense of touch is an important part of my work as each piece is designed to be used and so it must feel comfortable in the hands.
 This sense of touch derives from a life time of exploring the landscape; running my hands through the barley, feeling the smooth pebbles on the beach, the rough bark of a tree...